 Some proponents of permanent life insurance advocate withdrawing from the policy later in life, treating it as a savings or retirement account that is tax-free.
 This premise is untrue.

 When individuals take a loan from their permanent life insurance policy, it must be repaid to keep tax-free status.
-If the loan is not repaid, it turns into a withdrawal, which is taxed.
+If the loan is not repaid and the policy lapses, it turns into a withdrawal, which is taxed.
 Then, whatever portion you paid into the policy becomes a return of non-taxable money, while any growth becomes ordinary income and is taxed accordingly.

 Furthermore, if you take a loan out and die before full repayment, the unrepaid amount escapes taxes, but the death benefit is therefore reduced.
 So, you get some money tax-free, but your loved ones receive a reduced insurance payout.
 For the wealthy, this will not matter.
 However, a smaller payout could lead to uncovered financial liabilities for those without other assets, negating the point of insurance!